thenose2003/thenose2003.github.io/rules.md

 # Legit leaderboard
 No modifications that alter packets or do things that would otherwise have to be done manually.
 SA counts at cheater for this leaderboard sorry.
 Hypixel should really update their side to make the terms feel better for most players.
+Individual Players will only be considered by a pov from them cheating (I feel like this isnt strong enough but idk prob will change later)